When I was first out, in the early 1980s, we called ourselves the Gay community.

 - Q: Questioning.
 People still working out who they are attracted to.

 - I: Intersex.
-People born into bodies that are not clearly, or only, male or female; hermaphrodites.
+People born into bodies that are not clearly, or only, male or female.
+This includes people with ambiguous genitalia, or bits of both male and female plumbing, or

 - A: Asexual.
 People who just aren’t that into sex with anybody.